-Additionally, businesses have accrued use tax based on the purchase coming from certain vendors, and when those vendors begin to collect sales tax, procedures should be in place to mitigate any chance of double taxation.
+Additionally, businesses that have historically accrued use tax based on purchases from frequently solicited remote vendors will need to be aware that those vendors may begin to charge sales tax.
+Procedures should be in place to mitigate any chance of double taxation.

 Myth: The Wayfair decision does not have long-term consequences.

 Reality: There are 46 jurisdictions that impose a general sales and use tax.
-Not all of them have responded to the Wayfair decision; but it is anticipated that almost every state will provide a legislative, regulatory, or policy response.
-It is a very fluid situation and states continue to respond rapidly.
+After only 18 months, 43 of those states were enforcing a remote seller nexus provision through legislation, regulation or policy.
+States continue to provide guidance on these new provisions and continue to further amend these approaches.
 While South Dakota’s threshold is $100,000 in sales or 200 transactions, it is not a benchmark.
 Managing the changing rules across many jurisdictions is complicated, but it is necessary.

-Myth: Companies do not need to do anything until all states have implemented their own legislation economic sales tax nexus.
+Myth: Companies do not need to do anything until all states have implemented their own economic sales tax nexus legislation.

 Reality: Manufacturers need to understand their company’s position and implement a process that aligns with how Wayfair is changing the market.
 There is preventative maintenance that manufacturers can do now to help them in the future.
 Companies should consider three key items now: